Anish-M-code/Metadata-Remover/README.md

 <img src="https://github.com/Anish-M-code/Metadata-Remover/raw/master/Screen%20Shots/Results.JPG">

-Removes Metadata which might expose your location or show which device you are using to take photos and videos.
+Removes Metadata which might expose your location or show which device you used to take photos and videos.

 # Why is it important?